OpenEvalProject/evals/manuscripts/elife-96868/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02v51f717 Department of Immunology, School of Basic Medical Sciences, NHC Key Laboratory of Medical Immunology, Medicine Innovation Center for Fundamental Research on Major Immunology-related Diseases, Peking University Beijing China
+1. Department of Immunology, School of Basic Medical Sciences, NHC Key Laboratory of Medical Immunology, Medicine Innovation Center for Fundamental Research on Major Immunology-related Diseases, Peking University Beijing China ([ROR:02v51f717](https://ror.org/02v51f717))
-2. https://ror.org/02yd1yr68 Institute of Life Sciences, Jinzhou Medical University Jinzhou China
+2. Institute of Life Sciences, Jinzhou Medical University Jinzhou China ([ROR:02yd1yr68](https://ror.org/02yd1yr68))

 † Corresponding author

 ## Abstract

 The newly generated CD4 single-positive (SP) T lymphocytes are featured by enhanced IL-4 but repressed IFN-γ production.
 The mechanisms underlying this functional bias remain elusive.
-Previous studies have reported that CD4 + T cells from mice harboring dendritic cell (DC)-specific deletion of IL-27p28 display an increased capacity of IFN-γ production upon TCR stimulation.
-Here, we demonstrated that similarly altered functionality occurred in CD4SP thymocytes, recent thymic emigrants (RTEs), as well as naive T cells from either Cd11c-p28 mice or mice deficient in the α subunit of IL-27 receptor.
+Previous studies have reported that CD4+ T cells from mice harboring dendritic cell (DC)-specific deletion of IL-27p28 display an increased capacity of IFN-γ production upon TCR stimulation.
+Here, we demonstrated that similarly altered functionality occurred in CD4SP thymocytes, recent thymic emigrants (RTEs), as well as naive T cells from either Cd11c-p28f/f mice or mice deficient in the α subunit of IL-27 receptor.
 Therefore, DC-derived IL-27p28-triggered, IL-27Rα-mediated signal is critically involved in the establishment of functional bias against IFN-γ production during their development in the thymus.
-Epigenetic analyses indicated reduced DNA methylation of the f/f Ifng locus and increased trimethylation of H3K4 at both Ifng and Tbx21 loci in CD4SP thymocytes from Cd11c-p28 mice.
-Transcriptome profiling demonstrated that f/f Il27p28 ablation resulted in the coordinated up-regulation of STAT1-activated genes.
+Epigenetic analyses indicated reduced DNA methylation of the Ifng locus and increased trimethylation of H3K4 at both Ifng and Tbx21 loci in CD4SP thymocytes from Cd11c-p28f/f mice.
+Transcriptome profiling demonstrated that Il27p28 ablation resulted in the coordinated up-regulation of STAT1-activated genes.
 Concurrently, STAT1 was found to be constitutively activated.
 Moreover, we observed increased accumulation of STAT1 at the Ifng and Tbx21 loci and a strong correlation between STAT1 binding and H3K4me3 modification of these loci.
-Of note, Il27p28 deficiency exacerbated the autoimmune phenotype of Aire mice.
-Collectively, this study reveals a novel mechanism underlying the functional bias of newly generated CD4 -/- + T cells and the potential relevance of such a bias in autoimmunity.
+Of note, Il27p28 deficiency exacerbated the autoimmune phenotype of Aire-/- mice.
+Collectively, this study reveals a novel mechanism underlying the functional bias of newly generated CD4+ T cells and the potential relevance of such a bias in autoimmunity.

 ## Introduction